 The normalization of violent practices among police officers affected their behavior outside their work.
-Even in those cases where they left the police, their actions explicitly pretended to belong to the community of those who had the right to violence.
-The dismissed deputy commander of the Shevchenkivsyi District Police went with friends to a restaurant, where a conflict arose between them and a group of people.
-One of the latter was deliberately “suspected” of Jewish origin, so the former police officer, possessing certain skills from working in occupation bodies, detained the man, led him to the restroom, and conducted a bodily inspection for circumcision.
+Even in those cases where they left the police, their actions explicitly revealed that they belonged to were part of a the community of those who had the right to use violence.
+Once, a former deputy commander of the Shevchenkivsyi District Police, who had already been dismissed, went with friends to a restaurant, where a conflict arose between them and a group of people.
+One of the latter was deliberately “suspected” of having Jewish origins, so the former police officer, possessing certain skills acquired from working in occupation authorities, detained the man, led him to the restroom, and conducted a bodily inspection for circumcision.
 Although the man did not turn out to be a Jew, the former deputy commander had no official authority to conduct such an inspection.
 In another instance, Zakhar Trubakov, the aforementioned prisoner in the Syrets concentration camp, recognized a guard as his pre-war colleague, Yuriy Pavlovskyi.
-The latter, having seen Trubakov, was surprised: “How did you end up here?
+Surprised at seeing Trubakov, Pavlovskyi exclaimed: “How did you end up here?
 Aren’t you a Jew and a Communist?”
-It turned out that Pavlovskyi joined the agential department of the UPP under the Germans, but he was arrested in the autumn of 1942 for bribery and sent to the concentration camp.
-Unlike other captives, he enjoyed several privileges that allowed him not to work in tedious jobs and to beat and ridicule other captives.
-In April 1943, Pavlovskyi was released and restored to the police, where he continued to be engaged in bribery.
+It turned out that had Pavlovskyi had joined the administrative branch of the UOP under the Germans, but he was arrested in the autumn of 1942 for bribery and sent to the concentration camp.
+Unlike other prisoners, he enjoyed several privileges that allowed him to avoid working in grueling jobs and to beat and ridicule other captives.
+In April 1943, Pavlovskyi was released and reinstated with the police, where he continued to engage in bribery.

-It is worth explaining that the Syrets concentration camp, as well as the Darnytskyi and forced labor camps on Kerosynna Street, was one of the largest venues in the city for forced captivity of soldiers and civilians.
-The camps had a separate section allocated for “political criminals,” yet most of the prisoners in the Syrets concentration camp, established in June 1942, were Communists and Jews.
-This is explained by the fact that, unlike the other two camps (managed by a military administration), Syrets was subordinated to the regional command of the SiPo/SD and was active until the end of the occupation.
-The camp guards comprised of Germans and local fighters in the 23rd Schutzmannschaftbattalion, who humiliated and murdered prisoners.
+It is worth explaining that the Syrets concentration camp, along with the Darnytskyi and forced labor camps on Kerosynna Street, was one of the largest venues in the city for forced detention of soldiers and civilians.
+The camps had a separate section designated for “political criminals,” yet most of the prisoners in the Syrets concentration camp, established no later than June 1942, were communists and Jews.
+This is due to the fact that, unlike the other two camps (managed by a military administration), Syrets was subordinated to the regional command of the SiPo/SD and was active until the end of the occupation.
+The guarding of the camp was entrusted to Germans and local fighters in the 23rd Schutzmannschaftbattalion, who humiliated and murdered prisoners.
 For example, in May 1943, a guard named Volodymyr Brystov, in the presence of a German commander, “chopped down a Jew and a Russian with an axe […] he killed the Jew for working poorly.”
 Brystov executed a group of captives a few months later.
 The total number of victims in the Syrets concentration camp alone is estimated at approximately 25,000 people.

-UPP agents and detectives employed tactics of ambush and sudden searches of buildings and private apartments.
-However, unlike everyone else, detectives could be involved in several or more cases at the same time, so the lives of many people depended on their decisions.
-Throughout his entire service, the detective Pokotylo, previously mentioned several times, arrested at least six Jews and 13 Soviet activists on his own.
+UOP agents and investigators employed tactics of ambush and sudden searches of buildings and private apartments.
+However, unlike everyone else, investigators could be involved in several or more cases at the same time, so the lives of many people depended on their decisions.
+Throughout his entire service, the investigator Pokotylo, previously mentioned several times, arrested at least six Jews and 13 Soviet activists on his own.
 His colleague Naumenko asserted that in nine months, he had investigated around 10 “political” cases resulting in escorting detainees to police headquarters.
-Other rank-and-file officers in the UPP were not always so “successful” and were limited to a few arrests.
+Other rank-and-file officers in the UOP were not always so “successful” and were limited to a few arrests.
 However, one commissariat alone could reach over 100 completed cases in total.
-Therefore, comparing the average number of detainees with the number of UPP officers allows us to assume that detectives and agents conducted dozens to hundreds of “political” arrests throughout 1942-1943.
+Therefore, comparing the average number of detainees with the number of UOP officers allows us to assume that agents and investigators carried out dozens to hundreds of “political” arrests throughout 1942–1943.